Kodiak bear: Feeding habits

-Interactions with people
+Interacting with people

 Usually, Kodiak bears attempt to avoid encounters with people.
 The most notable exceptions to this behavior pattern occur when bears are surprised, threatened, or attracted by human food, garbage, or hunter-killed game.
 However, there has been an increase in Kodiak encounters due to increases in the local population as well as increased hunting of Kodiak bears.
 Bear safety precautions aim at avoiding such situations, understanding bear needs and behavior, and learning how to recognize the warning signs bears give when stressed.

 One fatal bear attack on a person on the Kodiak archipelago occurred in 1999.
 The National Geographic Society filmed a television program about brown bears, which included a segment on two brown bear attacks.
 Both incidents involved hunters who were hunting by themselves and were returning to game they had killed previously, and left alone in order to continue hunting.
 One of the attacks was fatal, with the hunter being killed by the bear, and occurred on Uganik Island (November 3, 1999), which is part of the Kodiak archipelago.
 In the other incident, after being attacked by the bear, the hunter stabbed it with a knife, then recovered his rifle and killed the attacking bear.
 This occurred on Raspberry Island, home to two full-service wilderness lodges.
 Prior to that, the last fatality was in 1921.
 About once every other year, a bear injures a person on Kodiak.
 In October 2021, a father and son hunting duo survived an attack from a Kodiak bear during an elk registration hunt on Afognak Island.